vEnhance/1802/mockfin.typ

 $ lambda_2 + 2 = op("Trace") M &= 1 + 6 \
   lambda_2 dot 2 = det M &= detmat(1, 1; a, 6) = 6 - a. $
 The first equation implies $lambda_2 = 5$; then the second implies $a = -4$.
+The eigenvector is then recovered in the same way as the first solution.

 == Solution to Q3 (plane)